mdolancode/mdolancode/README.md

 <br>

-Hello, World!
-My name is Matthew, and I am an Indie iOS Developer with two years of experience and from Vancouver, Canada.
-I have previously worked in the EV industry, and my interests are in the crypto space, creating electronic music, and learning more about software development.
+I am an Indie iOS Developer with two years of experience and from Vancouver, Canada.
+I have previously worked in the EV industry, and my interests are in crypto, creating electronic music, and learning more about software development.
 Also, I am a former world-class competitive bagpiper and have performed in Scotland, Ireland, Belgium, France, the United States of America, Japan and my home country of Canada.

 <br>